-Graduated in History (2014) from the University of Alicante (UA), with an extraordinary award and national end-of-degree award and Master in Archaeology (2015).
-In 2019 she obtained a Doctorate with international mention with the thesis “Earth construction in the Late Prehistory of the southern Levant of the Iberian Peninsula: materials, techniques and building processes”, directed by Dr. F. Javier Jover (UA).
+Graduated in History (2014) from the University of Alicante (UA), with an extraordinary Award and national end-of-degree Award and Master in Archaeology (2015).
+In 2019 she obtained a Doctorate with international mention and extraordinary Award with the thesis “Earth construction in the Late Prehistory of the southern Levant of the Iberian Peninsula: materials, techniques and building processes”, directed by Dr. F. Javier Jover (UA).

 Her main line of research is focused on the archaeological study of materials and construction techniques, with a multidisciplinary methodology based on macroscopic analysis, complemented with microscopic analyses and ethnoarchaeological and experimental approaches.
-In this field, she has evaluated scientific papers for the journals InterSecciones en Antropología (Argentina) and Gremium (Mexico).
+In this field, she has evaluated scientific papers for journals such as InterSecciones en Antropología (Argentina) and Gremium (Mexico).
 She has also given talks, mainly in collaboration with the initiative “11 de febrero.
-Día Internacional de la Mujer y la Niña en la Ciencia” (2018, 2019) and #100tífiques (2021) and participated in the European Night of Research (UA, 2019).
+Día Internacional de la Mujer y la Niña en la Ciencia” (2018, 2019) and #100tífiques (2021, 2022) and participated in the European Night of Research (UA, 2019).
 In addition, she has developed other lines of research related to the study of the perception of gender inequality during Prehistory and Antiquity in History students, as well as on the androcentrism and sexism in the visual representations of Prehistory.

 She is a member of the EAA community Archaeology and Gender in Europe (AGE), Association for early career Women Archaeologists and Paleontologists (AWAP), Asociación de Mujeres Investigadoras y Tecnólogas (AMIT), and of Red Iberoamericana PROTERRA.